topquark22/eeprom-programmer/wiring.md

  We can use the same socket for both the AT28C64 and AT28C256.
 The wiring differences are minor (see **Note 1** below.)

 The following applies to PDIP package.
+All have the same width of 600 mils (6 * 2.54 mm).

 | EEPROM part | pin count | address bus line count | storage capacity (octets) |
 |-------------|-----------|-------------------|-------------------|